Cami-Jahr/CallyBot/README.md

 In this project, the chosen coding convention is PEP 8 for the Python Code.
 Further detailed information can be found [here](https://www.python.org/dev/peps/pep-0008/#introduction).

 ## Support
 Our team is here to help if you have any questions.
-There are several ways to get in touch with our team member.
-Please
+There are several ways to get in touch with our team member:
 * Get support by joining our communication channel on Facebook Messenger [here](http://m.me/CallyBot).
 * Report issuses [here](https://github.com/Folstad/TDT4140/issues) by opening a Github Issue on our repository.